open-innovations/dashboard/README.md

-# ODI Leeds dashboard
+# Open Innovations dashboard

-A simple dashboard created for ODI Leeds.
+A simple dashboard created for Open Innovations.
 The dashboard has no external dependencies and reads data from CSV files located on the same server.
 It uses HTML, CSS and Javascript.

 ## Aims